basilicom/pimcore-data-quality-bundle/README.md

 5. The data quality value field is updated whenever
    * an object is saved by a normal user (non-system user), or
-   * the data quality tab or iframed is displayed, or
+   * the data quality tab or iframe is displayed, or
    * a full update (re-calculation) of all data quality values was performed via the console command:
    ``bin/console dataquality:update --quality-config-id=DQC_OBJECT_ID``